jpwerka/web-backend-api/README.md

 });
 ```

-_**Note:** To view all possible configurations for a collection see all methods in: [IBackendService](https://github.com/jpwerka/web-backend-api/blob/master/web-backend-api/src/lib/interfaces/backend.interface.ts)\
+_**Note:** To view all possible configurations for a collection see all methods in: [IBackendService](https://github.com/jpwerka/web-backend-api/blob/master/src/interfaces/backend.interface.ts)\
-To view a sample project that use the lib, see: [Web Backend API Sample](https://github.com/jpwerka/web-backend-api)_
+To view a sample project that use the lib, see: [Web Backend API Sample](https://github.com/jpwerka/web-backend-api-sample)_

+## How to use with an Angular App

+It's necessariy load all scripts that configure the backends data for use in application.

 To start and load all data to simulate backend is necessary create a different main entry file.
-In this sample use a main-mem.ts
+In this sample use a main-mock.ts

 ```typescript
 import { enableProdMode } from '@angular/core';